tldr-pages/tldr/pages/linux/macchanger.md

 > Command-line utility for manipulating network interface MAC addresses.

-- View the current and permanent MAC addresses of interface:
+- View the current and permanent MAC addresses of a interface:

 `macchanger --show {{interface}}`